wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 Now let's look at the first failure scenario in which Santa may deliver toys without all nine reindeer being ready.
 In the failure models I sometimes shrink the number of elves (e.g., to 3) to keep the state space small; the failure mechanism is the same.

-Here is a code excerpt from this faulty model:
+Here is a code excerpt from the model that simulates the first failure scenario:

 ```
 #define NUM_REINDEER 9